Know Your Rights

 A variety of federal and state laws have been adopted to ensure that individuals with disabilities have increased access to technology supports.
-Federal law addressing assistive technology is found in the Americans with Disabilities Act (ADA), the Assistive Technology Act (ATA), the Rehabilitation Act of 1973 (Section 504), Section 508 of the Rehabilitation Act of 1973 (Section 508) , and the Individuals with Disabilities Education Action (IDEA).
+Federal law addressing assistive technology is found in the Americans with Disabilities Act (ADA), the Assistive Technology Act (ATA), Section 504 of the Rehabilitation Act of 1973 (Section 504), Section 508 of the Rehabilitation Act of 1973 (Section 508), and the Individuals with Disabilities Education Action (IDEA).

-RSA 171-A:6, the New Hampshire state law addressing services for the developmentally disabled requires all individuals with developmental disabilities accessing services be comprehensively assessed for assistive technology needs.
-State education regulations require that children be assessed for and provided with technology necessary to ensure they receive a free, appropriate, public education as required by the IDEA.
-The provision in state law for persons seeking an assessment and provision of assistive technology under the developmentally disabled laws is in N.H.
-RSA 171-A:6.
+RSA 171-A:6, the New Hampshire state law addressing services for the developmentally disabled, states that all individuals with developmental disabilities accessing services be comprehensively assessed for assistive technology needs.
+State education regulations (Ed 1100 rules) require that children be assessed for and provided with technology necessary to ensure they receive a free appropriate public education as required by the IDEA.

-More information about services for individuals with developmental disabilities also can be found on the N.H.
+More information about services for individuals with developmental disabilities can be located at the N.H.
 Bureau of Developmental Services webpage.
-The state regulations addressing children with disabilities and the provision of assistive technology in education is found in the Ed 1100 rules.
-The webpage for N.H.
-Vocational Rehabilitation Services provides general information about services to assist individuals with securing and maintaining employment, including the assessment for and provision of assistive technology can be found on the N.H.
+General information about services to assist individuals with securing and maintaining employment, including the assessment for and provision of assistive technology can be found on the N.H.
 Bureau of Vocational Rehabilitation webpage.

 How We Can Help

-If you have questions about the availability of assistive technology for you or your children, call DRC-NH and ask for an appointment to talk with one of our lawyers.
+If you have questions about the availability of assistive technology for you or a family member, call DRC-NH and ask for an appointment to talk with one of our lawyers.

 Examples of how we can help: